Expert Aggregation for Financial Forecasting: Additional Tables and Figures

+Performance of the forecasting models are reported in Table \ref{tab:r2scores} and Figure \ref{fig:r2heatmap}.
+The R2 scores for predicting stock market returns show that the advantage of neural networks over linear models is not decisive.
+Moreover, while their accuracy is clearly convincing in some years, neural networks and random forest suffer from significant forecasting errors in other periods.
+These unstable scores complicate the choice of the most appropriate algorithm and light out why aggregation is appealing.
+Besides, on average the lowest market caps are better estimated than the top market cap stocks.

-Figure \ref{fig:aretheatmap} illustrates annualized average returns of each long short expert strategy from 1987 to 2016.
+Figure \ref{fig:aretheatmap} illustrates annualised average returns of each expert's long short strategy from 1987 to 2016.
 Up to 2002, strategies are profitable.
-However in 2003, several experts suffer from a breakout and are not able to retrieve the same performances afterward, even if models are re-calibrated each year.
-The variation in the rankings of the best experts from year to year emphasizes the usefulness of aggregation techniques.
+However in 2003, several experts suffer from a breakout and are not able to retrieve the same performance afterward, even if models are re-calibrated each year.
+The variation in the rankings of the best experts from year to year emphasises the usefulness of aggregation techniques.